16–19 Jun 2015

 The study of supported adatoms, films or more complex nanostructures by X-ray absorption and circular magnetic dichroism (XMCD) requires their in-situ growth in ultra-high vacuum (UHV), and hence must be followed by some means of structural characterization that can be correlated to the spectroscopic data.
 Scanning tunneling microscopy (STM) provides structural information of surfaces with...

-Oriol Vallcorba
+6. Dr Oriol Vallcorba (ALBA-CELLS)

 16/06/2015, 17:40